DiceTechnology/dice-fairlink/README.md

 - Change your connection string's host to the name of your AWS Aurora cluster

 # Why do we need dice-fairlink ?
-Using AWS Aurora clusters with database connection pools is an possible use case.
-A possible configuration is to point a connection pool to the cluster's read endpoint.
+Using AWS Aurora clusters with database connection pools is a possible use case.
+A possible configuration is to point a connection pool to the cluster's read-only endpoint.
 AWS claims ([here](https://aws.amazon.com/blogs/aws/new-reader-endpoint-for-amazon-aurora-load-balancing-higher-availability/), [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.Endpoints.html), and [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_Aurora.html#Aurora.Overview.Endpoints)) that Aurora will send the new connections to different read replicas in a quasi-round-robin fashion.
 It is well documented on